ConservationInternational/trends.earth/LDMP/help/source/documentation/05_calculate.rst

 ______________________

 .. note::
-    Refer to the productivity :ref:`indicator-productivity` background
-    information in this manual for a detailed explanation of how productivity is computed.
+    Refer to the :ref:`indicator-productivity` background information in this manual for a detailed explanation of how productivity is computed.

 Productivity measures the trajectory, performance and state of primary productivity using either 8km AVHRR or 250m MODIS datasets.
 The user can select